emarsden/pgmacs/README.md

 ## Supported platforms

 **Emacs version**: PGmacs requires Emacs version 29 or later.
 It is tested mostly on Emacs 30.2 and 29.4.
-It is mostly tested on Linux, but should work as expected on Microsoft Windows and MacOS.
+It is mostly tested on Linux, but should work as expected on Microsoft Windows and MacOS (in fact, it works very well on Haiku OS).
 It works both in graphical mode and in the terminal.

 **PostgreSQL version**: PGmacs is primarily tested with PostgreSQL versions 18.1, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with